mcci-catena/model4841-firmware-production/README.md

 <!-- markdownlint-restore -->
 <!-- Due to a bug in Markdown TOC, the table is formatted incorrectly if tab indentation is set other than 4.
 Due to another bug, this comment must be *after* the TOC entry. -->

-## System configuration
+## Introduction

 The Model 4841 combines an MCCI Catena&reg; 4630 LPWAN radio sensor board with a Plantower PMS7003 air quality sensor.
+The 4630 has an STM32L0 processor, a LoRa radio based on the Semtech SX1276, a Sensirion SHT3x temperature/humidity sensor, and a Sensirion SGPC3 gas sensor on board.
 This firmware runs on the STM32L0 processor in the 4630.

-### Sample interval
+## Installing and Building

+The best way to install and build this software is to start with [COLLECTION-model4841](https://github.com/mcci-catena/COLLECTION-model4841), a top-level collection that includes this repository as a submodule, along with the required libraries and a build procedure that uses the [`arduino-cli`](https://arduino.github.io/arduino-cli/).
+It is, of course, also possible to install the libraries individually and build with a variety of build procedures.
+See "[Required libraries](#required-libraries)" for details.

+## Overview

 The primary function of the Catena 4630 is to capture and transmit real-time air quality and dust particle data to remote data consumers, using LoRaAWAN.
 For consistency with MCCI's other monitoring products, information is captured and transmitted at six minute intervals.